peterberbec/FileList/README.md

 The purpose of this program is to load an SSD cache from a hard drive.
 I wrote it to load PrimoCache with FF14, as it was doing a bad job, averaging a sub-1% cache hit rate.
 After running this program on bootup, and letting it go for about 4 minutes, my cache hit rate is now over 99%.
 \
 \
 The program grew from there.
-Now it takes the directory & goal time as command line arguments.
+Now it takes the `directory` to read & (`goal time` or `endless`-flag) as command line arguments.
 There is a "fancy" rsync-style display.
 I didn't figure out ncurses, so I hacked together a line-clearing method.
 This integrates into the Windows "Send-To" menu, so you can run it from File Explorer.
 \
 \
 Default behavior is to read directory until 350MB/second is reached.